e-sohn/ProjectTwo/README.md

 # Facet

-Facet is a wallpaper website that lets you pick pictures from the pexel api and add them to your own collection of wallpapers.
-In the website, you will be able search for the type of background that you want and set them as the background to your own site.
+Facet is a wallpaper website that lets users pick pictures from the pexel api and add them to their own collection of wallpapers.
+In the website, you will be able search for a type of picture and set the picture as the background of the website.

 ## User Story

+Users can navigate to one of three pages; Personal page which shows personal collection of user photos, search page where users can search for photos, and random which shows a random picture.
+Users have the ability to add pictures into their personal collection after they search for a particular image, then set that picture as the wallpaper of the website.

 ## Component Hierarchy